-Sherlock Holmes plays "gotcha" to provide he is the smartest person in the room.
+Sherlock Holmes plays "gotcha" to show the world he is the smartest person in the room.
 That technique may have worked for a private detective in the 19th Century.
 It doesn't help build a team in the 21st Century.